d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

 Querying Prolog
 ═══════════════

+  This section describes a set of Elisp functions that let you invoke Prolog queries and interact with the embedded Prolog runtime:

+  Function: sweeprolog-open-query context module functor input reverse
+        Query the Prolog predicate MODULE:FUNCTOR/2 in the context of the module CONTEXT.
+Converts INPUT to a Prolog term and uses it as the first argument, unless REVERSE is non-nil, in which can it uses INPUT as the second argument.
+The other argument is called the output argument of the query, it is expected to be unified with some output that the query wants to return to Elisp.
+The output argument can be retrieved with `sweeprolog-next-solution'.
+Always returns `t' if called with valid arguments, otherwise returns `nil'.
+  Function: sweeprolog-next-solution
+        Return the next solution of the last Prolog query.
+Returns a cons cell `(DET .
+OUTPUT)' if the query succeed, where `DET' is the symbol `!' if no choice points remain and `t' otherwise, and `OUTPUT' is the output argument of the query converted to an Elisp sexp.
+If there are no more solutions, return `nil' instead.
+If a Prolog exception was thrown, return a cons cell `(exception .
+EXP)' where `EXP' is the exception term converted to Elisp.
+  Function: sweeprolog-cut-query
+        Cut the last Prolog query.
+This releases any resources reserved for it and makes further calls to `sweeprolog-next-solution' invalid until you open a new query.
+  Function: sweeprolog-cut-query
+        Close the last Prolog query.
+Similar to `sweeprolog-cut-query' expect that any unifications created by the last query are dropped.

-  `sweep' provides the Elisp function `sweeprolog-open-query' for invoking Prolog predicates.
+  Sweep provides the Elisp function `sweeprolog-open-query' for invoking Prolog predicates.
 The invoked predicate must be of arity two and will be called in mode `p(+In, -Out)' i.e. the predicate should treat the first argument as input and expect a variable for the second argument which should be unified with some output.
 This restriction is placed in order to facilitate a natural calling convention between Elisp, a functional language, and Prolog, a logical one.

   The `sweeprolog-open-query' function takes five arguments, the first three are strings which denote: